Poikilos/mgep/README.md

 * optional unit values (to override defaults):
   * `'max_land_mps'`: maximum meters per second land speed
   * `'max_land_accel'`: maximum meters per second squared land speed
-* col,row (y,x) order is ONLY used for referring to frames in a sprite sheet, and is always starting at 1,1 (which is at pixel position 0,0)
+* col,row (x, y, formerly row, col = y, x) order is used for referring to frames in a sprite sheet, and is always starting at 1,1 (which is at pixel position 0,0)
-* loc or location (col,row format NOT row,col ) is always a cell
-  location in the world database
+* loc or location (col, row format NOT row, col ) is always a cell location in the world database
 * pos is a pixel location in the world (NOT on the screen generally)
 * what SpriteSheet calls ticks is actually a frame count which